sedhossein/clean-code-with-clear-coder/README.md

  2. "You need to study other people's work.
 Their approaches to problem solving and the tools they use give you a fresh way to look at your own work." - Gary Kildall

   3. "Software innovation, like almost every other kind of innovation, requires the ability to collaborate and share ideas with other people, and to sit down and talk with customers and get their feedback and understand their needs." - Bill Gates

+  4.
+Bjarne Stroustrup, the creator of C++, has a pertinent quote here:

+There are only two kinds of languages: the ones people complain about and the ones nobody uses.